 What causes celiac disease?

 Scientists aren’t sure what causes celiac disease.
 But given the upward trend of celiac disease incidence and the potential for developing celiac disease throughout the course of a lifetime, some researchers are investigating environmental factors.Genetics are known to play a role in the development of celiac disease.
-For those with a first-degree relative (parent, sibling, or child) with the condition, the risk of developing celiac disease is 7 to 20 percent.
+For those with a first-degree relative (parent, sibling, or child) with the condition, the risk of developing celiac disease is 1 in 10.
 If an individual is found to share genes like HLA-DQ2 and HLA-DQ8 with the first-degree relative, the risk is even higher.
-A pair of large-scale studies (see this and this) found genetics to be significantly associated with the diagnosis of celiac disease in early childhood.

 Does delaying gluten make a difference?